cristeab/aq_dashboard/README.md

 # Air Quality Monitoring Kit

-Web server based on FastAPI Python package for displaying in real time the Air Quality Index (AQI), as well as the particle concentration for different particle diameters.
+The software component of the kit is a web server based on FastAPI Python package for displaying in real time the Air Quality Index (AQI), as well as the particle concentration for different particle diameters.
 Other air pollutants (Total Volatile Organic Compounds, Nitrate Oxides, Carbon Dioxide, etc) and environmental parameters (Temperature, Pressure, Relative Humidity, Noise Level, etc) are also shown.
 The data is delivered over websockets periodically to the web page.